mbdevpl/encrypted-config/README.rst

 Requirements
 ============

-Python version 3.5 or later.
+Python version 3.8 or later.

 Python libraries as specified in `<requirements.txt>`_.

 Building and running tests additionally requires packages listed in `<test_requirements.txt>`_.

-Tested on Linux, OS X and Windows.
+Tested on Linux, macOS and Windows.